broadinstitute/gatk/scripts/variantstore/variant_annotations_table/README.md

 ### Run GvsCreateVAT:

 Most of the inputs are constants — like the reference, or a table schema — and dont require any additional work (and paths can be found in the [example inputs json](scripts/variantstore/wdl/GvsCreateVAT.example.inputs.json)).
 However for the specific data being put in the VAT, three inputs need to be created.

 The first two of these inputs are two files — one of the file/vcf/shards you want to use for the VAT, and their corresponding index files.
-These are labelled as `inputFileofFileNames` and `inputFileofIndexFileNames`.

-You will need to know where all of the GVS extract output files live.
-Example of creating the files of file names and indices:
-`gsutil ls gs://prod-drc-broad/beta-release-99k-v3/beta_99k_*.vcf.gz > inputFileofFileNames.txt`
-`gsutil ls gs://prod-drc-broad/beta-release-99k-v3/beta_99k_*.vcf.gz.tbi > inputFileofIndexFileNames.txt`

-Those two created files will then need to get copied into a GCP bucket that this pipeline will have access to (eg. this bucket: `gs://aou-genomics-curation-prod-processing/vat/`)
+These are labelled as `inputFileofFileNames` and `inputFileofIndexFileNames` and need to be copied into a GCP bucket that this pipeline will have access to (eg. this bucket: `gs://aou-genomics-curation-prod-processing/vat/`) for easy access during the workflow.

-The third input is the ancestry file that Lee has made and it needs to be copied into a GCP bucket that this pipeline will have access to (eg. this bucket: `gs://aou-genomics-curation-prod-processing/vat/`) for easy access during the workflow.
+The third input is the ancestry file from the ancestry pipeline which will be used to calculate AC, AN and AF for all subpopulations.
+It needs to be copied into a GCP bucket that this pipeline will have access to.
 This input has been labelled as the `ancestry_file`.

 Most of the other files are specific to where the VAT will live, like the project_id and dataset_name and the table_suffix which will name the VAT itself as vat_`table_suffix` as well as a GCP bucket location, the output_path, for the intermediary files and the VAT export in tsv form.

-The other inputs can be copied from where I’ve put several files (maybe we should find a better place?!?
-Since many are in my scratch dir for now—tho anything in my scratch dir is also living in github as it’s things like what BQ schema is needed)

-The provided [example inputs json](scripts/variantstore/wdl/GvsCreateVAT.example.inputs.json) indicates all of the needed inputs.
+The provided [example inputs json](scripts/variantstore/wdl/GvsCreateVAT.example.inputs.json) indicates all of the inputs.

-### Brief overview of the pipeline itself:

-- `MakeSubpopulationFiles` grabs Lee’s ancestry file and keeps only the columns it needs.
-It also grabs the File of shard names / paths.
-Each of those paths is then used to kick off one of the next step which is a subworkflow of three tasks.
-There will be a subworkflow for each vcf shard.

-  - `ExtractAnAcAfFromVCF` is the first step of the subworkflow and filters out bad sites, sites with too many alt alleles, duplicate variants and calculates the AC, AN and AF values for each subpopulation
-  - `AnnotateVCF` is the second step of the subworkflow and adds Nirvana annotations to each of the variants
-  - `PrepAnnotationJson` is the final step and prepares the data to be loaded into a BQ table, and loads it into a GCP staging bucket, using the output_path

-- `BigQueryLoadJson` creates BQ tables (two temporary and one that is the VAT) and then gets everything from the staging buckets (`genes` and `vt`) and loads it into the two temp tables in BQ.
-Those two tables are joined together to create the VAT.

-- `BigQuerySmokeTest` checks that the number of variants in the new VAT is the same as the expected number from the many subworkflows.
-This will never fail the pipeline, but is helpful to validate results.

-- `BigQueryExportVat` takes the VAT and exports it by chromosome into a series of tsv files and loads it into a GCP bucket in the directory created by the `output_path`

 ### Notes: